 You can find ICM providers listed by county on the First Steps Provider Directory or call WithinReach at 1-800-322-2588.

-Eligible pregnant women and their support person(s) can attend group Childbirth Education (CBE) classes, at no cost, when the classes are taught by a Health Care Authority-approved CBE educator who accepts Apple Health.
+Eligible pregnant individuals and their support person(s) can attend group Childbirth Education (CBE) classes, at no cost, when the classes are taught by a Health Care Authority-approved CBE educator who accepts Apple Health.
 CBE usually starts during the third trimester and the topics include:

 - How to have a healthy pregnancy.